Border Region: Economy

 According to Eurostat figures for 2016, the region had GDP of €11.399 bn and a GDP per capita of €21,885, the lowest per capita GDP in the country.
 This 2016 data included County Louth, the CSO has yet to publish 2018 data for the new boundary.
-The Irish Financial Crisis of 2008 had a devastating impact on the Border Region.
+The Post-2008 Irish economic downturn had a devastating impact on the Border Region.
 In 2007, regional GDP per capita was €30,697, by 2014 it had fallen to €19,957.
 While economic activity is growing steadily, it still remains well below peak levels.

 Services, agriculture, manufacturing, fishing and tourism are all important industries in the region.
 According to 2016 CSO data on Gross value added by region, Services account for 64.1% of the regional economy, followed by Manufacturing and Construction at 32.8% and Agriculture at 3%.
 Tourism to the Border Region, while continuing to grow in significance, is hindered by poor infrastructure.

 The region is largely rural, characterized by typically much smaller farms than seen in the Mid-East or Mid-West.
 Agriculture in the region produces €396.2 million per year; however, government subsidies account for 68.1% of this income.
 Approximately 65% of all commercial fish landings in Ireland take place in Donegal.

 A study by the European Committee of the Regions found that Ireland's border counties were the most exposed in Europe to the economic effects of Brexit.
 Cross-border trade between Northern Ireland and the Republic is centered around the Border Region, and some 33% of Border Region exports go to the UK, well above the state total of 18%.

 In Q2 2017, regional unemployment was registered at 6.6%, slightly above the national rate of 6.4%.
 The labour force (over 15 years of age) was estimated to be in excess of 210,000 persons.

 Geography

 Physical Geography & Climate

 The region encompasses the entire northwest coast of Ireland along the Atlantic Ocean.
 Two of Ireland's longest rivers, the Shannon and the Erne, have their source in the region.
 The Shannon rises from the famed Shannon Pot in County Cavan and the Erne rises from Slieve Glah, also in County Cavan.
 The two rivers have been connected to form one of the world's longest waterways - the Shannon–Erne Waterway.
 Cavan and Monaghan in the east of the region are characterized by a drumlin landscape, with hundreds of loughs interspersed between.
 Lough Allen in Leitrim is the region's largest lake, at 35 km2.

 The west of the region, from Tullyhaw, County Cavan, to the Atlantic coast is largely rocky and mountainous, with dramatic coastal cliff landscapes as well as pure sand beaches seen in counties Sligo, Donegal and Leitrim.
-Leitrim has the smallest coastline of any county, at just 5 km in length, while Donegal has the longest, at 1,134 km.
+Leitrim has the smallest coastline of any county, at just 5 km in length, while Donegal has the longest, at 1,134 km (just over 706 miles).